 Can You Compost Bones?
 Here’s the Nitty-Gritty

 If you have your own backyard compost, you might be wondering, can you compost bones?
+Yes, you can safely compost bones IF you take a few preliminary steps first, namely: boil the bones to remove excess meat, oven bake (to turn the bones brittle), and crush.
 Animal bones from food waste fall under a “gray” area in the composting world.
 Many composting guides don’t recommend composting animal products for fear of attracting pests and creating strong odors.
 (This is especially true if you have a small, uncovered compost pile.)
-However, you can safely compost bones IF you take a few preliminary steps first, namely: boil the bones to remove excess meat, oven bake (to turn the bones brittle), and crush.

-We were curious as to how to compost bones as we have our own backyard compost bin.
-We were recently given a cooked goose (which of course had leftover bones).
-We conducted our own experiment which we’ll share with you below.
+I was curious as to how to compost bones as I have a backyard compost bin.
+I received a cooked goose (which of course had leftover bones).
+I conducted my own composting experiment which I’ll share with you below.
+This method will also work for composting chicken bones or other types of animal bones you have on hand.

 Read on to learn how to safely add bones to a backyard compost without creating a huge stink.